Pioneer Technology Center logo

 1966

-Oklahoma technology center school districts are formed across the state.
+Oklahoma technology center school districts formed.

 1967